vmjs1234/PYCARET_LOWCODE_ML/Association Rules Mining/README.md

 ## Dataset

-The dataset used in this notebook is [[groceries dataset](https://kaggle.com/datasets/heeraldedhia/groceries-dataset)] from [Kaggle].
-It was chosen to demonstrate association rules mining on [BRIEF DESCRIPTION OF DATA].
+The dataset used in this notebook is [[groceries dataset](https://kaggle.com/datasets/heeraldedhia/groceries-dataset)] from [Kaggle]

 ## Video Tutorial

-A comprehensive video tutorial explaining this notebook and its outputs is available at [LINK_TO_VIDEO].
+A comprehensive video tutorial explaining this notebook and its outputs is available at [[VIDEO](https://drive.google.com/file/d/1PlDkdJvOjATTUBNqQmUaHSlHKf3WR784/view?usp=sharing)].

 ## Additional Notes